Harvest and Heat

 Pruning trees and getting cuttings is a great way to encourage the next generation of growth, both for the balance of the tree itself as well as any fruit it may bare next season.
 Bleeding sap can occur in the winter months if you wait too long to do this, which is bad for the trees.
 General trimming back and removal of limbs that may be getting too big is also an easy and effective thing to do in December, as it will have the winter months to recover and remain dormant before new growth can begin in the spring.
 You can use a hedge trimmer for any slightly overgrown hedgerows, which can also encourage new buds to grow next year

 Winter is also the time of year where pests, especially rodents such as mice and rats, are searching for somewhere warm and safe to hunker down during the colder months.
-You can find out some of the ways to protect and prevent this in and around your property, by reading our blog here.
+You can find out some of the ways to protect and prevent this in and around your property.

 We’re Here To Help